-COMMITMENTS AND CONTINGENT LIABILITIES
+12. COMMITMENTS AND CONTINGENT LIABILITIES

 - (a) The Company entered into media relations and investor relations contracts with Current Capital Corp., a shareholder corporation, effective July 1, 2004 initially for a period of one year and renewed automatically unless cancelled in writing by a 30-day notice, for a total monthly fee of US\$10,000. - (b) The Company entered into a consulting contract with Mr. Kam Shah, the Chief Executive Officer and Chief Financial Officer on April 1, 2005 for a five-year term.
 This term was extended to another five years to March 31, 2015 by the audit committee on April 1, 2010.
 Mr. Shah's monthly fee is \$15,000 plus taxes.
-Further, the contract provides for a lump sum compensation of US\$250,000 for early termination of the contract without cause.
-The contract also provides for entitlement to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time. - (c) The Company entered into a consulting contract with Mr. Terence Robinson, a key consultant and a former Chief Executive Officer, on April 1, 2003 for a six-year term up to March 31, 2009.
-On august 4, 2009, this contract was renewed for another five years effective April 1, 2009.
+Further, the contract provides for a lump sum compensation of U\$\$250,000 for early termination of the contract without cause.
+The contract also provides for entitlement to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time.

+(c) The Company entered into a consulting contract with Mr. Terence Robinson, a key consultant and a former Chief Executive Officer, on April 1, 2003 for a six-year term up to March 31, 2009.
+On august 4, 2009, this contract was - renewed for another five years effective April 1, 2009.
 The renewed contract provides for a fixed monthly fee of \$10,000 plus taxes.
-The Consultant will also be entitled to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time.

-(d) The Company has a consulting contract with Mr. John Robinson.
-Mr. John Robinson is the sole owner of Current Capital Corp., a firm with which the Company has an ongoing contract for media and investor relations, and a - to the Company has a consulting contract with Mr. John Robinson.
-Mr. John Robinson is the sole owner of current capital corp., a firm with which the Company has an ongoing contract ror media and investor relations, and a brother of Mr. Terence Robinson who is a key consultant to the Company and a former Chief Executive Officer of the Company.
+The Consultant will also be entitled to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time - (d) The Company has a consulting contract with Mr. John Robinson.
+Mr. John Robinson is the sole owner of Current Capital Corp., a firm with which the Company has an ongoing contract for media and investor relations, and a brother of Mr. Terence Robinson who is a key consultant to the Company and a former Chief Executive Officer of the Company.
 Mr. Robinson provides services that include assisting the management in evaluating new projects and monitoring short term investment opportunities that the Company may participate in from time to time.
 A new Consulting Contract was signed with Mr. John Robinson on July 1, 2009 for period to March 31, 2014.
 The Contract provides for a fixed monthly fee of \$8,500 plus taxes.
-The Consultant will also be entitled to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time.
+The Consultant will also be entitled to stock compensation and stock options under appropriate plans as may be decided by the board of directors from time to time. - (e) The Company has agreed to the payment of a finder's fee to Current Capital Corp., a related party, at the rate of 10% of the proceeds from the exercise of any of the outstanding warrants.
+The likely fee if all the remaining warrants - are exercised will be approximately \$ 1.8 million.

-(e) The Company has agreed to the payment of a finder's fee to Current Capital Corp., a related party, at the rate of 10% of the proceeds from the exercise of any of the outstanding warrants.
-The likely fee if all the remaining warrants - are exercised will be approximately \$ 1.8 million. - (f) The Company's subsidiary, IPC Cayman has a consulting agreement with its manager and sole director, International Three Crown Petroleum to pay a management fee of US\$ 20,000 per month.
+(f) The Company's subsidiary, IPC Cayman has a consulting agreement with its manager and sole director, International Three Crown Petroleum to pay a management fee of US\$ 20,000 per month.